 There is one research study that plans to look into the impact of Uva Ursi compared to placebo and has set up their research protocol.
 Some of the research participants will also take an NSAID for pain and inflammation.
 The study will be done on women complaining of UTI symptoms and will get an antibiotic if their symptoms worsen while on placebo or Uva Ursi.
 Recurrent UTIs will be excluded from the study.
 The study is just getting underway so it may be a while before we know anything about what the study revealed.

 #1 Urine must be alkaline

 Some studies conclude that it is important that urine is highly alkalized for bearberry to work.
 If you are eating a regular mixed diet, it is likely that your urine has a pH of 5 or 6 while the studies performed with bearberry adjusted the urine to a pH of 8.
 That could be hard to do even if you drink a lot of baking soda 🙂 But if you want to try Uva Ursi to treat or prevent your UTI, this is important to keep in mind.
 On top of it, Uva Ursi itself makes a slightly alkalizing effect on your urine.

 #2 Summer & autumn leaves are more potent

 Not all bearberry products are made equal.
 For example, summer and autumn leaves are more potent than winter ones.
-Therefore, when you buy an Uva Ursi product it is hard to know how much you need to take to arrive to the high concentration of the potent elements in your urine.
+Therefore, when you buy a Uva Ursi product it is hard to know how much you need to take to arrive at the high concentration of the potent elements in your urine.